yiruyang2025/yiruyang2025.github.io/_pages/about.md

   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-- Hi there, welcome to my Study Camp✨!
+- Hi there, welcome to my Study Camp ✨!
 You can also find me here [Yiru Yang](https://www.linkedin.com/in/yiru-yang-420ab1198/)
 - 📍 Programming - Python, (C++), Ruby, Java
 - Currently Studying - Speech Processing, Policy Design x Econ, Generative Models x Science
 - Pls kindly teach if u are good at - NLP, CAG, Parallel Computing